lampardchelsea/hello-world/leetcode/array/README.md

 <p>Find All Duplicates In An Array
 <p>1.
 [Java Simple Solution (Same as Find All Numbers Disappeared in an Array)] (https://discuss.leetcode.com/topic/64735/java-simple-solution)

+<p>Find Minimum In Rotated Sorted Array
+<p>1.
+[A concise solution with proof in the comment] (https://discuss.leetcode.com/topic/5170/java-solution-with-binary-search)
+<p>2.
+[Find Minimum in Rotated Sorted Array 找旋转有序数组的最小值] (https://segmentfault.com/a/1190000003488815)